SelfKeyFoundation/identity-contracts/CONTRIBUTING.md

 # How to contribute to this project

-## Development Environment

-All development is assumed to be done on a Mac running a modern version of OS X but ought to be pretty much the same no matter what unixy environment you use.

 ## Development Process

 All development is to follow the [standard git-flow](http://nvie.com/posts/a-successful-git-branching-model/) process, modified to allow for code-reviews.